tnaake/tnaake.github.io/_pages/about.md

 I am currently a PhD student in the group of Alisdair R. Fernie at the Max Planck Institute of Molecular Plant Physiology, Potsdam-Golm.
-My research projects focus on plant metabolomics and transcriptomics.
+My research projects focus on plant genomics, metabolomics and transcriptomics.

 ## Publications